 Electric bikes, at their core, are just like any other non-electric or analog bicycle.

 While electric bikes and analog bikes have pretty much all the same parts, e-bikes also have an electrical component that gives you an added boost, whenever you need it.

 Unlike a motor scooter, the electrical component doesn’t always completely replace the need for pedaling your bicycle.
 Some bikes have a throttle feature that allows you to rely entirely on the motor to propel the bike, and the main drawback to using the throttle is decreased range.

 Regardless of whether you use a throttle or pedal-assist system, an e-bike allows you to travel further and with more ease over obstacles (such as hills) that might have presented a challenge in the past.

 Electric bikes have 3 main components that make them different than other normal or analog bicycles.
 An electric motor, a battery, and a controller.
 These three components work together to operate the e-bike.

 There are several different types of electric motors an e-bike can have.
 The first type is a front hub motor which is located on the front tire and moves the bicycle forward by spinning the tire, creating a pulling sensation.

 There is also a mid-drive motor option that powers the bicycle drivetrain instead of the tire hub.
 This style creates a natural sensation that one would typically feel when riding a bike.

 Finally, as you can see on our new electric bikes, there is also a rear hub motor that is located on the back tire.
-This type of motor moves the bicycle forward by spinning the back tire and creates the feeling of being pushed.
+This type of motor moves the bicycle forward by spinning the back tire.

 Modern e-bikes use lithium-ion batteries for their electrical stability, storage capacity, longevity, and lighter weight.